jpolina/MusicJam/README.md

 # MusicJam
-The purpose of this project is to create a prototype of an video conference app for music students.
-Music students can use this app to play music together virtually, and a metronome and recording feature is included in the app.
+The purpose of this project is to create a prototype of a video conference app for music students and musicians.
+Music students can use this app to play music together virtually, and a metronome and audio recording feature is included in the app.
 This project is built on a video conferencing app from https://github.com/lucaslouca/video-conference-webrtc.
-Note: Whenever a user joins the meeting, reload the page.
+Note: Whenever a new user joins the meeting, reload the page to show them.

 ## What the app does
 This sample code demonstrates a client/server architecture running on <a href="https://nodejs.org" target="_blank">Node.js</a>, that enables users to setup up a video conference.
 The app makes use of <a href="http://socket.io" target="_blank">Socket.IO</a> and <a href="http://www.webrtc.org" target="_blank">WebRTC</a>.